Malnati/template-electron-react/README.md

    npm start
    ```

+## Generate a GitHub Personal Access Token

+To publish your Electron app to GitHub, you need to generate a personal access token.
+Follow these steps:

+1. **Access GitHub Settings:**
+   - Go to your GitHub profile.
+   - Click on your profile picture in the top right corner and select "Settings".

+2. **Navigate to Developer Settings:**
+   - In the settings menu, find and click on "Developer settings".

+3. **Personal Access Tokens:**
+   - Select "Personal access tokens" from the sidebar.
+   - Click on "Generate new token".

+4. **Token Settings:**
+   - Give your token a descriptive name.
+   - Set the necessary scopes (e.g., "repo" for full repository access).
+   - Click "Generate token" at the bottom.

+5. **Copy and Secure Your Token:**
+   - **Important:** Copy your new personal access token now.
+You won’t be able to see it again!
+   - Securely store the token for future use.

+6. **Set Up Environment Variable:**
+   - Add the token to your environment variables as `GITHUB_TOKEN`.

 ## Explore the Template

 Navigate through the `src` directory to understand the structure.
 Customize components and configurations to align with your project requirements.